Are you comfortable living with rats in your home?

 Next thing you know, that rat is getting close to your house, and your pet is chomping at the bit to grab hold of it.
-If your pet takes a chunk out of the rat, they could be affected by the poison and may end up needing emergency veterinary treatment, or maybe die.
+So if your pet takes a chunk out of the rat, they could be affected by the poison and may need emergency veterinary treatment or maybe die.

 4. Can cause electrical issues/house fire

-We have already discussed the fact that rats love chewing on tons of items.
-I also mentioned that rats can chew on cables.
+We have already discussed that rats love chewing on tons of items.
+I also mentioned that rats could chew on cables.
 That could be deadly.